puppetlabs/bolt/documentation/writing_plugins.md

 - `validate_resolve_reference`

-  This hook is used to pre-validate the parameters that will be passed to the `resolve_reference` plugin.
+  Use this hook to pre-validate the parameters that Bolt will pass to the `resolve_reference` plugin.
 These plugins let Bolt raise any validation errors during inventory loading, rather than in the middle of a plan run.
-  Regardless of whether this hook is specified, Bolt tests parameters to make sure they match the parameters for the `resolve_reference` plugin.
+  Regardless of whether your specify this hook, Bolt tests parameters to make sure they match the parameters for the `resolve_reference` plugin.

 📖 **Related information**